Leave a Message

 • 1 family medicine-preventive medicine program offered and filled 1 position.

-Health care, education, and societal systems need to incentivize, recruit, and support a more diverse medical student population that better represents the U.S. population and those who are more likely to choose primary care careers and practice in underserved areas.
+Health care, education and societal systems need to incentivize, recruit and support a medical student population that better represents the U.S. population, especially medical students who are more likely to choose primary care careers and practice in underserved areas.

-• The U.S. medical education system is far from delivering the primary care medical workforce needed in the country it serves, and whose taxpayers fund it.
+• The U.S. medical education system is far from delivering the primary care medical workforce needed in the country it serves by the taxpayers who fund it.

-• The composition of residency training positions must reflect the composition of physicians needed in the workforce, and as such, needs to increase steeply in family medicine, other primary care specialties, and a few other specialties.
+• The composition of residency training positions must reflect the needs of the physician workforce.
+As such, the number of positions in family medicine, other primary care specialties and a few other specialties must increase even more steeply than it has to date.

 Download a high-resolution version of this graph for use in presentations.